Peter Meyer (astrophysicist)

 and a member of the National Academy of Sciences.

 He was also chair of the Cosmic Ray Physics Division of the American Physical Society, a member of the Space Science Board of the National Academy of Sciences, and chair of the Committee on Astronomy and Astrophysics of the Space Science Board.

-Life and career
+Biography

-Meyer was born in Berlin, Germany.
-He received a doctorate from the University of Göttingen in 1948.
+Meyer was born in Berlin, Germany, in a Jewish family.
+He studied at the Technical University in Berlin, where he received Diplom Ingenieur (1942), with a thesis on proportional counters.
+He was not permitted to study on a PhD level in Germany as a Jew, and worked in a factory during the war.
+He received a doctorate from the University of Göttingen in 1948, with Wolfgang Paul and Hans Kopfermann as advisers.
+He then had a postdoc position in the Cavendish Laboratory, and then worked as a researcher in the Max Planck Institute for Physics at Göttingen.